 In Lires we can visit the Temple of San Estevo from the beginning of the XNUMXth century.

 In Muxía the legend tells that the Virgin Mary, transferred in a stone boat, appeared to the Apostle Santiago in this place to encourage him in his work of evangelization.

 We can see “Las Piedras Santas” which, according to Jacobean legend, are vestiges of the remains of the ship in which the Virgin Mary arrived.
 These include: La Pedra de Abalar (representing the candle), La Pedra dos Cadris and the Pedra do Timon (known as the stone of lovers)

 In the center of this town we find the Church of Santa María.

-We finish with the essential of our post of What to see on the Camino de Finisterre / Muxia with the most important place on the route, the Sanctuary of Our Lady of Barca, inside which is the Chapel of the Virgin, as well as model ships hung as offerings made by sailors to the Virgin.
+We finish with the essentials of our post What to see on the Camino de Finisterre/Muxia with the most important place on the route, the Sanctuary of Our Lady of Barca, inside which is the Chapel of the Virgin, as well as model ships hung as offerings made by sailors to the Virgin.

-After the sinking of the "Prestige", a Monolith was built, reminiscent of this fateful natural catastrophe.
+After the sinking of the "Prestige", a Monolith was built, which recalls this fateful natural catastrophe.

 - Accommodations in Hotels, Cottages, Hostels

 - Special breakfast